cvikasreddy/skt/README.md

-# skt
+# Sanskrit compound segmentation using seq2seq model
-Sanskrit compound segmentation using seq2seq model Code for the paper titled 'Building a Word Segmenter for Sanskrit Overnight'
+Code for the paper titled 'Building a Word Segmenter for Sanskrit Overnight'

 Instructions